palantir/policy-bot/README.md

 # exist, the rule applies to every pull request.
 if:
   # "changed_files" is satisfied if any file in the pull request matches any
   # regular expression in the list.
+The "ignore" list is optional and will
+  # ignore any files that match the regular expressions listed.
   changed_files:
     paths:
       - "config/.*"
       - "server/views/.*\\.tmpl"
+    ignore:
+      - "config/special\\.file"

   # "only_changed_files" is satisfied if all files changed by the pull request
   # match at least one regular expression in the list.
+The "ignore" list is
+  # optional and will ignore any files that match the regular expressions listed.
   only_changed_files:
     paths:
       - "config/.*"
+    ignore:
+      - "config/special\\.file"

   # "has_author_in" is satisfied if the user who opened the pull request is in
   # the users list or belongs to any of the listed organizations or teams.